cBournhonesque/lightyear/examples/simple_box/README.md

 ## Running the example

-To start the server, run `cargo run --example simple_box server`
+To start the server, run `cargo run -- server`

 Then you can launch multiple clients with the commands:

-- `cargo run --example simple_box client -c 1`
+- `cargo run -- client -c 1`

-- `cargo run --example simple_box client -c 2 --client-port 2000`
+- `cargo run -- client -c 2 --client-port 2000`